VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 - VictoriaLogs supports multitenancy - see [these docs](#multitenancy).
 - VictoriaLogs supports out-of-order logs' ingestion aka backfilling.
 - VictoriaLogs supports live tailing for newly ingested logs.
 See [these docs](https://docs.victoriametrics.com/victorialogs/querying/#live-tailing).
+- VictoriaLogs supports selecting surrounding logs in front and after the selected logs.
+See [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#stream_context-pipe).
 - VictoriaLogs provides web UI for querying logs - see [these docs](https://docs.victoriametrics.com/victorialogs/querying/#web-ui).

 VictoriaLogs is at the Preview stage now.
 It is ready for evaluation in production and verifying the claims given above.